9.3

 Description of Queen Ethelburga's College Boarding school

-• Type of education: mixed
+• Type of studying: mixed.

 Henrietta Lightwood